 A corporation that qualifies as a new business may elect to receive a refund of the ITC or have the refund applied as an overpayment to the following year tax liability instead of carrying forward the unused portion.
 No interest is paid on the refund.
-For definition of a new business, see the instructions for lines 31, 32, and 33.
-You cannot claim the ITC if you elected to claim an empire zone (EZ) ITC for qualifying property placed in service in an EZ (Tax Law section 210.12-B).
+For the definition of a new business, see the instructions for lines 31, 32, and 33.